amiquilini/amiquilini/README.md

-## Hi! 👋 My name is Amanda and I'm a back-end developer @ IBM
+## Hi! 👋 I'm Amanda, a backend developer with a passion for learning new things

 ### About me:
-I have an M.Sc in Chemistry (with lots of Computational Biology) and I'm currently a Computer Systems Technology (CST) undergrad.
+I'm a backend developer with experience in .NET and AWS (3x Certified!).
+I have an M.Sc in Chemistry (with lots of Computational Biology) and a Computer Systems Technology (CST) degree.
+When I'm not working and coding, I enjoy exercising, crafting, singing, and trying out new hobbies.

 ### What you'll find here:
 My repos include projects and codes from my CST program and some other projects I'm working on to improve my skills.